What is Tax Law?

 Office audits are more serious than correspondence audits.
 If you receive notice of an office audit, you will be required to go to a local IRS office and speak with an audit officer.
 Your audit notice will include information about the documentation you will need to provide, and you are entitled to have a lawyer with you.

 These are the more severe audits, as they are typically broader than the others and are about more than some unusual deductions.
-The IRS will send an agent to your home or office during a field audit and review your entire return.
+During a field audit, the IRS will send an agent to your home or office to review your entire return.
 You have the right to have an attorney present at this meeting.

 After an audit, the IRS might change your return or leave it as is.
 If they leave it the way it is, or you agree with the changes, then the process is finished.
 If, however, you disagree with the changes, you have the right to appeal the determination.
 A lawyer will help you evaluate the IRS’ decision and understand the appeals process.